flyinfish/quarkus--timeout-on-download/README.md

 * after a while we start then seeing `clientFailure - jakarta.ws.rs.ProcessingException: The timeout of 30000 ms has been exceeded when getting a connection to localhost:8092`.
-* once in this state no request is getting trough any more. i think after making "enough" errors `triggerFailure... ` these connection are not going back to pool. it ends up having a service totally out of order no request are going trough ha more
+* once in this state no request is getting trough any more. i think after making "enough" errors `triggerFailure... ` these connection are not going back to pool. it ends up having a service totally out of order no request are going trough.

 it does reproduce with 20 request and [quarkus.rest-client.connection-pool-size=3](client/src/main/resources/application.properties#L5) active.